How European Standards are driving change in the Australian Food and Beverage Industry

 Reduced Cleaning Time

-It is estimated that the average Cleaning-in-Place (CIP) process accounts for around 20% of the average company’s time in the Food & Beverage industry.
+It is estimated that the average Cleaning-in-Place (CIP) process accounts for around 20% of the average company's time in the Food & Beverage industry.
 The Food and Beverage Enclosures of the future focus heavily on improving hygiene standards whilst also reducing wash-down time.
-Sanitation is crucial to all operations in the Food and Beverage industry but is particularly important for companies handling dairy, meat and poultry products due to cultures and other organisms’ potential to contaminate products processed in the same line which can lead to food-borne illnesses.
+Sanitation is crucial to all operations in the Food and Beverage industry but is particularly important for companies handling dairy, meat and poultry products due to cultures and other organisms' potential to contaminate products processed in the same line which can lead to food-borne illnesses.
 In order to prevent outbreaks like these, comprehensive cleaning processes and protocols must be adhered to.
-A lot of unnecessary time, resources and energy is spent on cleaning due to manufacturers not fully
+A lot of unnecessary time, resources and energy is spent on cleaning due to manufacturers not fully understanding how their CIP (clean-in-place) systems are performing.
+In order to ensure that they meet hygiene standards, they implement additional procedures which result in higher consumption of water, chemicals and energy that could be avoided.
+The Food and Beverage enclosures of the future will optimise cleaning time and focus on reducing the resources used in the process.

 What Features Should I Look Out For?